sthabikash11/2810ICT_PartA-Project-Management/README.md

 # Git code
-onetime -> git config --global user.email "you email id" git add "file name" git commit -m "comment you want to add for change in file" git pull git push git log
+onetime -> git config --global user.email "you email id" /n git add "file name" git commit -m "comment you want to add for change in file" git pull git push git log

-#use of code for
+# use of code for
 clone -> Bring a repository that is hosted somewhere like Github into a folder on local machine add -> Track your files and changes in git commit -> Save your files in Git